-Evan Stolove has served as our Senior Vice President, General Counsel and Secretary since July 2017 and is responsible for legal, compliance, privacy, state government affairs and GSE relations functions.
-Prior to that time, Mr. Stolove served as Senior Vice President, General Counsel and Secretary for GMICO since August 2016.
+Evan Stolove is our Executive Vice President, General Counsel and Secretary and is responsible for legal, compliance, privacy, state government affairs and GSE relations functions.
+Mr. Stolove served as our Senior Vice President, General Counsel and Secretary from July 2017 to May 2021.
+Mr. Stolove is also the current Executive Vice President, General Counsel and Secretary for GMICO, a role he assumed in August 2016.
 Prior to joining GMICO, Mr. Stolove served as Vice President and Deputy General Counsel from July 2011 to July 2016, and Associate General Counsel from September 2004 to June 2011, at Fannie Mae.
 From September 1996 to August 2004, Mr. Stolove was in private practice with the law firm of Arent Fox PLLC in its commercial litigation practice.
 Prior to that, he clerked for judges at the U.S. District Court for the District of Maryland and the Maryland Court of Appeals.
 Mr. Stolove received his undergraduate degree in Religious Studies and Psychology from the University of Michigan and a J.D. with honors from the University of Maryland School of Law.